 Figure 3: Add Effect

 - Doing so opens a fly-out menu that lets you select any of the four animation types that PowerPoint provides.
 For this tutorial, we chose the Entrance option, which opens another fly-out menu, as shown in Figure 4, below.

 Figure 4: Entrance animations

-Note: PowerPoint uses the term Custom Animation for animation added to slide objects -- for most practical purposes, the terms "custom animation" and "animation" can be regarded the same.
+- PowerPoint uses the term Custom Animation for animation added to slide objects.
+For most practical purposes, the terms "custom animation" and "animation" can be regarded to be the same.

-Tip: If your slide has more than one slide object, you can also add animation effects for all of them using the same process -- remember that any animation added first will play first -- and any animations added thereafter will play in the same sequence as you added them -- yes, you can change this sequence as I will show you in a subsequent tutorial.
+- If your slide has more than one slide object, you can add animation effects to all of them using the same process.
+Remember that any animation added first will play first, and any animations added thereafter will play in the same sequence as you added them.
+Yes, you can change this sequence as explained in our Build and Sequence Animations in PowerPoint 2007 for Windows tutorial.

 13 01 03 - Basics of Animation: Adding Animation in PowerPoint (Glossary Page)